rmiravalles/rmiravalles.github.io/_posts/2024-05-11-docker-compose.md

 ---
 layout: post
-title: "Docker Compose"
+title: "The basics of Docker Compose"
 ---
 # Docker Compose in a nutshell

-Docker Compose is a super cool tool that allows you to define and manage multi-container applications.
-You can run a project with with multiple containers from a single YAML file.
-With a single command, you can start and stop all your services.
+When you start using Docker extensively, there will come a time when you have a huge number of containers that you need to care for and manage.
+Docker Compose is a super cool tool that will help you with this otherwise cumbersome task.
+You can easily manage multiple containers from a single file.

 Docker Compose relies on a YAML file to make its magic.
+All the instructions to fire up your containers, what images to use, how to set its configuration, the volumes, networking settings, and also secrets are defined in a single YAML file.
 This file is usually called `compose.yaml`.
-I've seen cases where it's called `docker-compose.yaml` too, but the preferred one, according to Docker official documents, is `compose.yaml`.
-This file lives in the workinf directory.
+You'll see this file with the name of `docker-compose.yaml` too, but the preferred one, according to Docker official documents, is `compose.yaml`.

+> YAML, which stands for *YAML Ain't Markup Language* (originally, it was said to mean *Yet Another Markup Language*), is widely used today.
+It's easy to learn, and I recommed you take a look at [Learn YAML in Y minutes](https://learnxinyminutes.com/docs/yaml/)

 ## The Compose application model